frankE/picoC64USB/README.md

 # picoC64USB
-An adapter for connecting USB gamepads and mouses to a Commodore C64 with a Raspberry Pi Pico
+An adapter for connecting USB gamepads and mouses to a Commodore C64 through a Raspberry Pi Pico

 *This is an early development version*